Az-Zahir Hakim: 2002

-Hakim joined the Detroit Lions as a free agent in 2002 and had a rebound season in terms of receiving yards and in the punt return game.
+Hakim joined the Detroit Lions as a free agent in 2002 and had a rebound season in the punt return game.
 He started all 10 games in which he appeared during the season, catching 37 passes for 541 yards and three touchdowns.
 He also posted a 14.8 punt return average and had his third career return touchdown.

 It did not take long for Hakim to make a splash with his new team, as he holds the honor of scoring the first touchdown at Ford Field following the team's move from the Pontiac Silverdome.
 Other season highlights include a career-high nine receptions against the Miami Dolphins and seven catches for 143 yards against and a score on the first offensive play of the game against the Green Bay Packers.

 Hakim suffered a hip injury on a shuffle pass against the New York Jets on November 17.
 He would miss the rest of the season due to the injury, and was the team's leading receiver when he was placed on Injured Reserve on November 10.